AI Content Generation

 [insert_URL]

-That said, most chatbots can’t always read long documents or full URLs.
+That said, most chatbots can't always read long documents or full URLs.
 So, a handy workaround is to summarize your content first, then share that summary in your prompt.
-We walk through a few tricks in this guide: ChatGPT for Teachers: Best Practices.
+So if your document contains too much text for the AI to process, consider instructing the AI to summarize the content first.

 Use the following text-excerpt as a source and reference of the vocabulary content: